-On the power unit, a diesel engine drives the single stage pump at a setting of 1800 rpm.
-The pump draws hydraulic fluid from the tank and delivers hydraulic fluid up to 2500 psi on the pressure line, adjustable at the relief valve (preset at 2500 psi).
-The 2500 psi setting is the maximum recommended output pressure for the standard pump.
+On all units, the pump draws hydraulic fluid from the tank and delivers hydraulic fluid up to 2500 psi on the pressure line, adjustable at the relief valve (preset at 2500 psi).
+See the Adjustment section on page 18 for how to change the relief valve setting.
+The 2500 psi setting is the maximum recommended output pressure.
 Theoretically the unit could produce more at full engine rated output, but pump life will be shortened, possibly dramatically.

+On the standard power unit, a diesel engine drives the single stage pump at a setting of 1800 rpm.
 The pump delivers 27 GPM at 1000 rpm and 67 GPM at the engine's maximum speed of 2500 rpm.
-See the Adjustment section on page 16 for how to change the relief valve setting.